 Despite cryptocurrency's surge in popularity, there has been mounting backlash against digital currencies from authorities around the world.

 Without a dedicated regulatory framework or governance from central banks or institutions, there are well-founded worries about the minimal lack of legal protection available to consumers with digital assets, and the absence of regulations on exchange platforms makes much of their activities beyond the remit of traditional financial law.
+As such, investing in cryptocurrency should only be considered by experienced investors who understand the regulation and who are comfortable with the fact that they may get less back than they put in.

 As the government continues to develop a "broader regulatory approach" to cryptocurrencies, we walk you through if - and to what extent - cryptocurrencies are regulated in the UK.